m0vse/plutoplusdvb/README.md

 # Pluto+DVB
-The repo maintain the firmware of Pluto+DVB
+This is a fork of the firmware of Pluto+ combined with datvplutofrm from F5UII

 This is a software-defined radio platform that supports DVB transmission, it also supports Gigabit Ethernet and Micro SD card.